 The impact of hearing on a child’s education is one that audiologist Robyn Little knows all too well.

-“I had quite a significant hearing loss due to middle ear as a child and I actually jumped two grades when my hearing cleared,” says Robyn.
+“I had quite a significant hearing loss due to middle ear as a child.
+I actually jumped two grades when my hearing cleared,” says Robyn.

-Although Robyn will readily admit her personal experience is a more extreme example, she has also seen firsthand the benefits for other children who have had their ear health problems addressed.
+Robyn will readily admit her personal experience is a more extreme example.
+But, she has also seen firsthand the benefits for other children who have had their ear health problems addressed.

-“Also, educating teachers to be able to manage the children with the hearing losses and how to detect these children,” she says.
+“Also, educating teachers to manage the children with the hearing losses and how to detect these children,” she says.

-While the testing is an important part of the Ear Bus’s work, of equal importance is the education provided to schools.
+While the testing is an important part of the Ear Bus’s work, equally important is the education provided to schools.

-For Lauren, the undeniable impact of the testing and health education is what makes the work of the Ear Bus so important and rewarding.
+For Lauren, the impact of the testing and health education makes the work of the Ear Bus so rewarding.

 “I find it very heartwarming that we’ve made a difference in those children’s lives,” she says.